 - FILM M450 Senior Film Project

-- Film Electives - complete 6 crs of coursework under FILM M345 Concepts in Cinema banner (variable topics) or other approved FILM courses with an advisor and/or chair.
+- Film Electives - complete 6 crs of coursework under FILM M345 Concepts in Cinema banner (variable topics) or other FILM courses approved by an advisor and/or chair.

-- Electives - complete 7 crs of electives to complete the program.
+- General Electives - complete 6 crs of electives to complete the program.
 Students can satisfy these requirements with any Loyola courses they are eligible to take which are not already required in the Loyola Core, Major, or Adjunct curriculums.
-For students pursuing a double major or an academic minor, the curriculum for those programs would be assigned from the credits required for Electives.
+For students pursuing a double major or an academic minor, the curriculum for those programs would be assigned from the credits required for General Electives.

 - Progression Requirements: